dtonhofer/prolog_notes/swipl_notes/about_continuations/README.md

 The [publication page of that paper](https://www.cambridge.org/core/journals/theory-and-practice-of-logic-programming/article/delimited-continuations-for-prolog/DD08147828169E26212DFAF743C8A9EB) has a lot of live links to the the references.

-#### Delimited continuations in Prolog: semantics, use, and implementation in the WAM
+#### "Delimited continuations in Prolog: semantics, use, and implementation in the WAM"

 Technical Report.
 This is an excellent resource, IMHO better than the first one!

    - https://biblio.ugent.be/publication/5646080
-   - Tom Schrijvers (UGent), Bart Demoen and Benoit Desouter (UGent)
+   - Tom Schrijvers, Bart Demoen, Benoit Desouter
    - March 13, 2013

 Abstract: